 Hangzhou high-speed railway station.

-I spend the night in the same hotel where I stayed last year; simple, cheap and clean… at least this is what I though before spotting a huge brown cockroach next to my bed and its companion, as big as my thumb, in the shower.
+I spend the night in the same hotel where I stayed last year; simple, cheap and clean… at least that is what I thought before spotting a huge brown cockroach next to my bed and its companion, as big as my thumb, in the shower.

-In the morning Ms. Yang Wei pick me up in her brand-new, white BMW.
-She is a friend, of a friend of a friend; for to me unknown reasons she is willing to help me.
-Ms. Yang is very elegant; hair tied back, hairband with bow and refined bearing.
-She is very quite, apparently serious.
+In the morning, Ms. Yang Wei picks me up in her brand-new, white BMW.
+She is a friend of a friend of a friend; for to me unknown reasons she is willing to help me.
+Ms. Yang is very elegant: hair tied back, hairband with bow, and refined bearing.
+She is very quiet, apparently serious.
 But her sporadic hearty laughs reveal a lighthearted soul.

 Hotel room.
 Ms. Yang behind the wheel of her fancy BMW.

 Ms. Yang is not in the tea business.
 She worked for long time in trading and now, to have more time for her son, manages a publishing house instead.
-In China business and personal affairs are based on friendships and relationships.
+In China, business and personal affairs are based on friendships and relationships.
 And Ms. Yang seems to have collected quite a few of them during her life.
-Just two days ago I told her which teas I am searching; within a day she organized my stay in Fuzhou.
+Just two days ago I told her which teas I am searching for; within a day she organised my stay in Fuzhou.

 I have no time to travel to South Fujian, where Bai Ya Qi Lan and Zhang Ping Shui Xian are produced.
 Both are fairly unknown oolong teas that just now are gaining popularity in China.
-In my opinion both are superior to the well-known and over-priced Tieguanyin.
+In my opinion, both are superior to the well-known and over-priced Tieguanyin.
 In Fuzhou, the capital of the Fujian province, is easy to find Tieguanyin, Wuyi Rock tea and the black teas from northern Fujian.
-But I never discovered shops selling the two oolong mentioned above.
-Moreover I am seeking organic tea, which make the search even more complex.
+But I never discovered shops selling the two oolongs mentioned above.
+Moreover, I am seeking organic tea, which makes the search even more complex.

 We drive to a tiny but beautiful teashop where we will spend the whole day.
 The owner, a former interior designer, decided two years ago to change career and opened this teashop.